تاثیر شکل فیزیکی یونجه و فرآوری دانه جو بر ابقا نیتروژن، فعالیت آنزیمهای سلولتیک، فراسنجههای خون و جمعیت میکروبی شکمبه در برههای پرواری نژاد دالاق

 • Nourmohammad Torbatinejad 2

-3 Dept. of Animal Nutrition, Animal Science faculty, Gorgan University of Agricultural Sciences and Natural Resources
+2 Department of Animal and Poultry Nutrition, Faculty of Animal Science, Gorgan University of Agricultural Sciences and Natural Resources, Iran

 چکیده [English]

-Materials and Methods: 30 male lambs with an approximate age of 3.5±1/2 months with an average weight of 17 ± 1.1was used.
+Materials and Methods: Thirty male lambs with an approximate age of 3.5±1.2 months with an average weight of 17 ± 1.1 kg were used.
 The experiment was statistically analyzed in the form of a factorial experiment based on a completely randomized design with two factors.
-The experimental variables include: physical form of forage and barley grain processing.
-In the 98 day period (14 days of habituation and 84 days of the main course) with 6 treatments and 5 replications.
-Experimental diets were equal in protein and energy content and includes: Pelleted alfalfa with whole barley grain 2- plleted alfalfa with ground barley grain 3- plleted alfalfa with flaked barley grain 4- alfalfa with whole barley grain 5-alfalfa with ground barley grain 6 -Alfalfa with flaked barley grain.
-Rumen fluid was sampled on day 84 at 3 hours after Feeding was done and blood samples were taken from the cows in the penultimate week of the fattening period 3 hours after morning feeding from the cervical vein.
+The experimental variables include: physical form of forage (chopped vs. pelleted form) and barley grain processing (whole vs. grounded vs. steam flaked).
+The experiment was performed in the 98 days (14 days of habituation and 84 days of the main course) with 6 treatments and 5 replications.
+Experimental diets were equal in protein and energy content and includes: 1- Pelleted alfalfa with whole barley grain 2- Pelleted alfalfa with ground barley grain 3- Pelleted alfalfa with flaked barley grain 4- Alfalfa with whole barley grain 5-Alfalfa with ground barley grain 6 -Alfalfa with flaked barley grain.
+Rumen fluid was sampled on day 84 at 3 hours after feeding and blood samples were taken from the lambs in the penultimate week of the fattening period 3 hours after morning feeding from the cervical vein.

 کلیدواژهها [English]